 The Phottix Ares system does have one more function, it has eight different groups, or channels.

-These are as simple as the rest of the system, the channel that the transmitter or receiver is on is highlighted on the side of the unit (channels 1 through to 8) and you press one button to cycle through them.
+These are as simple as the rest of the system.
+The channel that the transmitter or receiver is on is highlighted on the side of the unit (channels 1 through to 8).
+You press one button to cycle through them.
 Make sure transmitter and receiver match, and are on the same channel, and the flash fires.

-I confess I’ve never used this feature, but if I had to guess I would say that the main reason for this function is probably so that if you’re experiencing interference between transmitter and receiver, you can switch the frequency at which they talk to each other.
+I confess I’ve never used this feature.
+But if I had to guess I would say that the main reason for this function is probably for interference.
+If you’re experiencing interference between transmitter and receiver, you can switch the frequency at which they talk to each other.

 The only other possible use that I can think of is that you could have several flash units on one group, and other flash units on another group.
 But, as you can only transmit one simple signal – go or don’t go – and as the transmitter can only speak to one group at a time, I can’t see you ever really needing this.